 Living Things and their Habitats

-This activity was first featured in Primary Science magazine from the ASE.
+This activity was featured in Primary Science magazine from the ASE.
 Members can download content for free, including lots more activities like this one.

 You can also find this activity in our first book Science Sparks!